Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: Ab initio computations of infinite nuclear matter

 \section{\emph{Ab initio} computations of infinite nuclear matter}

-The nuclear matter equation of state and saturation properties are computed with the CC method in the CCD(T) approximation on a momentum-space lattice with periodic boundary conditions~\cite{hagen2013b}.
-We employ a Bayesian machine-learning error model~\cite{drischler2020} to quantify the uncertainties.
-This allows us to incorporate correlations between the EFT truncation errors.
-We used the same approach to also learn about the CC method uncertainties as a function of nuclear-matter density (see Methods for details).

-The posterior predictive distributions for observables related to the nuclear equation of state at saturation density are shown in Figure~\ref{fig:ppd_FW}a.
+We also make predictions for nuclear matter properties by employing the CC method on a momentum-space lattice~\cite{hagen2013b} with a Bayesian machine-learning error model to quantify the uncertainties from the EFT truncation~\cite{drischler2020} and the CC method (see Methods and Extended Data Figure~\ref{fig:EOS_with_error} for details).
+The observables we compute are the saturation density $\rho_0$, the energy per nucleon of symmetric nuclear matter $E_0/A$, its compressibility $K$, the symmetry energy $S$ (i.e. the difference between the energy per nucleon of neutron matter and symmetric nuclear matter), and its slope $L$.
+The posterior predictive distributions for these observables are shown in Figure~\ref{fig:ppd_FW}a.
 These distributions include samples from the relevant method and model error terms.
 Overall, we reveal relevant correlations among observables, previously indicated in mean-field models, and find good agreement with empirical bounds~\cite{lattimer2013}.
 The last row shows the resulting correlations with \rskinPb{} in our \emph{ab initio} framework.
-Depending on our assumptions about the model error, these correlations are less pronounced than indicated by density functional theory.
+In particular, we find essentially the same correlation between \rskinPb{} and $L$ as observed in mean-field models (See Extended Data Figure~\ref{fig:1S0_and_L_vs_Rskin}b).